 The Blue River flows 40 miles across Kansas and Missouri through 5 counties and 20 municipalities.
-Twothirds of the rain that falls in the southern Kansas City area drains into the river, which feeds many tributaries throughout Kansas City and surrounding areas to flow into the Missouri River eventually.
+Two-thirds of the rain that falls in the southern Kansas City area drains into the river, which feeds many tributaries throughout Kansas City and surrounding areas, while eventually flowing into the Missouri River.
 The Missouri River is the source of drinking water for the Kansas City area.